schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter002/index.md

 </html>
 ```

-With the above in place, **all** elements with a `href` attribute on the current page will use `https://www.googreads.com` as its base URL and all elements with a `target` attribute will open in a new tab.
-You might have noticed that I did not say links but elements, that is because not only anchor tags affected but _all_ elements with a `href` (or `target`) attribute are affected.
+With the above in place, **all** elements with an `href` attribute on the current page will use `https://www.googreads.com` as its base URL and all elements with a `target` attribute will open in a new tab.
+You might have noticed that I did not say links but elements, that is because not only anchor tags are affected but _all_ elements with an `href` (or `target`) attribute are affected.
 For example:

 ```html
 <base href="https://www.goodreads.com/" />